levicole/refinerycms/_posts/2010-02-06-how-to-contribute-to-refinery-tutorials.markdown

 ## Create a tutorial

-* Take a look in the _posts folder, this is where all tutorials are located
+* Take a look in the "\_posts" folder, this is where all tutorials are located
 * Name your new tutorial appropriately using this guide: yyyy-mm-dd-name-of-the-tutorial.markdown
 * Add the appropriate metadata at the front of the tutorial
-    {% highlight %}
+    {% highlight YAML %}
     --
     layout: tutorial
     title: How to Contribute to Refinery Tutorials